 ‘Everything’s fine, Myrtle.’
 Harry smiled.
 ‘Don’t worry.
 Dumbledore’s just concerned about anyone going down there, only he can’t actually enter like I can, so he doesn’t know for sure that it’s safe.’

 Not that it is safe.
 Voldemort could apparate in whenever he wants.
-It’s a good thing there’s no reason for him to risk coming to Hogwarts yet.
+It’s a good thing there’s no reason for him to come to Hogwarts yet.

 ‘That’s good.’
-Myrtle’s silver form dimmed, turning so translucent Harry struggled to see her frown.
+Myrtle’s silver form dimmed until Harry struggled to see her frown.
 ‘He’s never trusted you.
 Not since he first met you.
 I remember you telling me.’

 Harry shrugged and headed down the steps.
 ‘Thanks for telling me, Myrtle.
 Don’t worry about Dumbledore.’